STEM FELLOWSHIP JOURNAL

 The STEM Fellowship Journal (SFJ) is an open-access, peer-reviewed journal published by Canadian Science Publishing (Canada’s biggest journal publisher).
-The SFJ publishes STEM research conducted by first time high school and undergraduate authors.
-Our journal is a unique platform for presenting student research from all over the world and serves as the flagship for the Scholarly Writing & Communications division at STEM Fellowship.
+The SFJ publishes STEM research conducted by high school, undergraduate, and graduate students.
+Our journal is a unique platform to showcase student research from all over the world and serves as the flagship initiative of the Science Communication portfolio at STEM Fellowship.
 Please visit the journal website for more information.

-The SFJ is the only journal published by CSP which is dedicated to students in high school and university.
+The SFJ is the only journal published by Canadian Science Publishing that is dedicated to students in high school and university.

-The SFJ is headed by the editor-in-chief, and founder of both SFJ and STEM Fellowship, Dr. Sacha Noukhovitch, along with a student editorial board, consisting of dedicated and exceptional high school and undergraduate students, with strong backgrounds in both scientific writing, editing and communication.
+The SFJ is led by the editor-in-chief, and founder of both SFJ and STEM Fellowship, Dr. Sacha Noukhovitch, along with a student editorial board, consisting of dedicated and exceptional high school, undergraduate, and graduate students with strong backgrounds in both scientific writing, editing and communication.
 SFJ strives to maintain a group of talented and diverse students.
-The current composition includes students from around Canada as well as from Iran, Russia and Pakistan.
+The current composition includes students from around Canada as well as from Iran, Russia, and Pakistan.

-The student editorial board are the primary reviewers of SFJ submissions, working closely with leading research scientists, teachers, and student-authors from around the world.
-Upon manuscript submission, a member of the SFJ’s student editorial board will review the manuscript.
-When satisfied that it meets the requirements of publication in SFJ, it is sent for peer review by a professional in the relevant discipline.
+The student editorial board are the initial reviewers of SFJ submissions, working closely with leading research scientists, teachers, and student-authors from around the world.
+Upon manuscript submission, a member of the SFJ’s student editorial board will review the manuscript and offer feedback to authors.
+After manuscripts are reviewed by our student editorial board, they are sent for peer review by a professional in the relevant discipline.
 Only those holding a PhD, MD, or a PharmD are eligible to be peer reviewers; this is to ensure the highest quality peer review of a manuscript.

 SFJ student editors are closely associated with the scholarly publication community and follow the standards of academic publication.
 They maintain professional contact with leading scholarly publishing societies while also reaching out to various scientific institutions on behalf of SFJ.
-Each editorial board member maintains a leadership role alongside their editorial duties.
 This may include special projects for STEM Fellowship and/or SFJ, or overseeing aspects of the editorial and publishing process.